jorge-crespo-cedeno/Deep-Learning-FollowMe-Project/writeup.md

 In the same manner, the block4/5 layer is also up-sampled, convoluted and concatenated exactly in the same way as in the case of the conv_layer, but in this case the layer obtained is the block5/x.
 The difference is that the depth of block5 and x are 64 and 32 filters, respectively.

-Finally, the x layer is applied a 3x3 convolution with same padding, a stride of 1x1 and softmax activation, and this result is batch normalized.
+Finally, the x layer is applied a 3x3 convolution with same padding, a stride of 1x1 and softmax activation.
 The depth of this final resultant layer is defined by the parameter num_classes, which is set to 3 for this project.

 #### Code